shaneweisz/auto-counterspeech/README.md

-# auto-counterspeech
+# Automating Counterspeech in Dialogue Systems

-Automatic generation of counterspeech (a direct response to hate speech that seeks to undermine it)
+Counterspeech is a direct response to hate speech that seeks to undermine it.
+A key advantage of using counterspeech to combat hate speech is that it does not violate freedom of speech (compard to measures like content moderation and blocking users).
+However, manual generation of good counterspeech is time-consuming and expensive.
+AI, therefore, could have a powerful impact in improving the *scalability* of applying counterspeech.
+However, research on AI approaches to generating counterspeech is still in its infancy.
+As such, the aim of this project thus is to contribute towards improved automatic generation of counterspeech.